SPLM-N El Hilu returns to Sudan peace talks in Juba

 Secretary-General and head of the SPLM-N El Hilu negotiation team Ammar Daldoum praised the positive steps taken by the government to address the recent events, stressing his movement's commitment to negotiate directly with the government at any time.

-The South Sudanese mediator has held two separate mediation meetings with the Sudan Revolutionary Front (SRF, a coalition of armed movements) delegation concerning Darfur and the Two Areas (the Nuba Mountains in South Kordofan and Blue Nile state).
+The South Sudanese mediator has held two separate mediation meetings with the Sudan Revolutionary Front (SRF, a coalition of armed movements) delegation concerning Darfur and the Two Areas (the Nuba Mountains in South Kordofan, and Blue Nile state).

 All members of the SRF agreed that Juba should be the seat of the negotiations.

-Galwak further reported that the mediation team agreed with the request made by the SRF to suspend the negotiations for a period of two weeks to a month.
+Galuak further reported that the mediation team agreed with the request made by the SRF to suspend the negotiations for a period of two weeks to a month.
 In the meantime the parties would continue to meet to discuss the agenda for the peace talks.

 He said the SRF was engaged in consultative meetings with Mohamed Hamdan ‘Hemeti’, deputy chairman of the Sovereign Council and head of the government negotiation delegation, until late Tuesday evening to determine the government's position on a suspension of the negotiations.

-It is expected that all members of the SRF will sign a framework agreement to stop hostilities throughout Sudan in response to the constitutional decree about a comprehensive cease fire issued by Lt Gen Abdelfattah El Burhan, president of the Sovereign Council.
+It is expected that all members of the SRF will sign a framework agreement to stop hostilities throughout Sudan in response to the constitutional decree about a comprehensive cease fire issued by Lt Gen Abdelfattah El Burhan, President of the Sovereign Council.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.